donghquinn/gdct/README.md

 * Every  Single Method will close connection after transaction commited.
 * So you have to open connection again for every time.
 * Postgres start with Pg and Mariadb start with Mr
+* (2025-04-10 Added) QueryBuilderOneRow() and QueryBuilderRows() is the mothods for builded query strings
+    * QueryBuilderOneRow will query single row
+    * QueryBuilderRows will query mutliple rows

 ### Mariadb / mysql